IIT JAM vs JEST - What's the difference?

 M.Sc.-Ph.D.
 Dual Degree

 JEST is Joint Entrance Screening Test.
 It is a screening test conducted for the candidates who wants to pursue M.Sc., Integrated Ph.D. and Ph.D. programmes.
-Joint Entrance Screening Test 2019 will be conducted in the month of February 2019.
+Joint Entrance Screening Test 2020 will be conducted in February 2020.
 JEST Exam is conducted for the following subjects:

 Theoretical Computer Science